mbarker84/css-irl-eleventy/src/posts/finding-an-elements-nearest-relative-positioned-ancestor.md

 }
 ```

 But it ends up in a different place in each example.
-This is because in the first example its parent (the purple element) has `position: relative`, whereas in the second it’s another ancestor that has relative positioning (the grey element).
+This is because in the first example its parent (the pink element) has `position: relative`, whereas in the second it’s another ancestor that has relative positioning (the grey element).

 <p class="codepen" data-height="461" data-theme-id="dark" data-default-tab="css,result" data-user="michellebarker" data-slug-hash="ZEBOZdj" style="height: 461px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Relative and absolute positioning">
   <span>See the Pen <a href="https://codepen.io/michellebarker/pen/ZEBOZdj">